google/sedpack/README.md

 A tutorial and documentation is available at [https://google.github.io/sedpack/](https://google.github.io/sedpack/).

-Code for the tutorials is avaialble in the `docs/tutorials` directory.
+Code for the tutorials is available in the `docs/tutorials` directory.
 For a "hello world" see [https://google.github.io/sedpack/tutorials/mnist/](https://google.github.io/sedpack/tutorials/mnist/).